-1. Take a sightseeing walkabout at HARBOUR BRIDGE, and cheer on your favorite Aussie football team
+1. Take a sightseeing walkabout at SYDNEY HARBOUR BRIDGE, & cheer on your favorite Aussie football team

 2. Marvel at Aboriginal rock carvings while wandering along cliff tops from Bondi to Bronte

 Take a coastal beach walk and soak up a 2.5 million-dollar view from Bondi to Bronte – or go all the way to Coogee for the complete 6-kilometer trek.
 Whether you choose the shorter stretch or the longer one, you’ll be mesmerized by cliff-top views, Aboriginal rock carvings and playful cafés along the way.
 Divers might like to venture down to the water’s edge for some underwater bushwalking at Gordon’s Bay Underwater Nature Trail.
 Couples love to snap romantic photos from the five viewing points along the pathway, and families can end the day’s excursion with a beach BBQ at sunset.

 Check In to Jet Flamingo Villa, Step Out to Gordons Bay

 3. Feast on Aussie sweets & savories at top cafes & restaurants in Sydney